rahulsingh-17/alloy-composition-optimization/README.md

    python app.py

-5. Open your browser and go to:
+6. Open your browser and go to:

    http://127.0.0.1:5000/

-7. Enter the required values and get the predicted optimized alloy composition
+7. Enter the required values and get the predicted optimized alloy composition.

+**Why .pkl file:** A .pkl (pickle) file helps in machine learning by saving a fully trained model to a file on your hard drive, allowing you to reload it later for instant predictions without needing to retrain it from scratch.